NEXT GENERATION MATERIALS

 Our work in this field was done within the research alliance HEiKA within the project PEDOT2.0 together with the Light Technology Institute of the KIT.

-If organic semiconductors are to be processed from solution, wettability of the substrate is a key issue.
+If organic semiconductors are to be processed from the solution, the wettability of the substrate is a key issue.
 The surface tension of the fluid and the surface energy of the substrate have to be matched.
-One opportunity to improve the contact between inorganic substrates (e.g. ITO) with organic functional materials is preparation of a thin, conductive organic layer on top.
+One opportunity to improve the contact between inorganic substrates (e.g. ITO) with organic functional materials is the preparation of a thin, conductive organic layer on top.
 One established method to do so is to spin-coat doped polymers (like PEDOT:PSS in water) onto the substrate.
-One interesting alternative is electropolymerisation: The conductive material is directly prepared onto the surface in question.
+One interesting alternative is electropolymerization: The conductive material is directly prepared onto the surface in question.